Thomas Gould (politician): Political career

 He was a member of Cork City Council, originally for the Cork City North Central area in 2009 and for the Cork City North West local electoral area from 2019.
 Gould was a candidate in the 2016 general election in Cork North-Central but was not elected.
 He was a candidate in the 2019 Cork North-Central by-election but was not elected.
 Gould was elected at the 2020 general election in Cork North Central.
 He received almost 27% of the first preference votes cast in the constituency.
 He was selected after Jonathan O'Brien had announced that he would not seek re-election.

 In 2018, Gould claimed that the spending by Cork City Council for Prince Charles and Camilla was "overkill".
 In 2021, he defended former Sinn Féin politician Martin Ferris in saying that members of the Provisional IRA "were not criminals".
 Gould stated that the Provisional IRA was made up of volunteers "who stepped up in their community" at a time when they were "under attack".

-At the 2024 general election, Gould was re-elected to the Dáil on the tenth count, his first preference votes having almost halved since 2020.
+At the 2024 general election, Gould was re-elected to the Dáil on the tenth count.

 Early and personal life

 Gould is from the Cork suburb of Knocknaheeny and lives in Gurranabraher with his wife and two daughters.
 He was a logistics manager.
 He is involved with St. Vincent's GAA.
 In addition to this, he was serving on the board of directors of the Firkin Crane as of 2020.

+In 2026, a speech of his in the Dáil Éireann went viral across Jamaican social media circles like that of Twitter as they observed and noted his Cork accent for its similarity to their patois.